 Key Ingredients and Substitutions

-This poke bowl recipe is a raw fish dish so use only the highest quality ingredients.
+This poke bowl recipe is a raw fish dish, so use only the highest quality ingredients.

 The complete ingredient list and measurements are listed in the printable recipe below.

-- Rice: We used jasmine rice for our poke bowls but feel free to substitute basmati or another long-grain brown or white rice.
+- Rice: We used jasmine rice for our poke bowls, but feel free to substitute basmati or another long-grain brown or white rice.

 How to Make Ahi Tuna Poke Bowls

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-2. Cook the Rice: While the tuna is marinating cook the jasmine rice according to the package instructions.
+2. Cook the Rice: While the tuna is marinating, cook the jasmine rice according to the package instructions.
 Allow rice to cool for 5-10 minutes so it doesn’t scorch the tuna.

-3. Serve: To assemble the bowls, scoop half the warm rice into a bowl then top with half the marinated tuna, slices of avocado, seaweed salad, or microgreens, then sprinkle some white and black sesame seeds over the top.
+3. Serve: To assemble the bowls, scoop half the warm rice into a bowl, then top with half the marinated tuna, slices of avocado, seaweed salad, or microgreens, then sprinkle some white and black sesame seeds over the top.
 Repeat with the second bowl.
 Serve poke bowls immediately.

 Recipe Tips and Notes